-Polydora spp. are colloquially known as mud worms, or mud blister worms, and have a long history of reducing shellfish aquaculture production and value in many regions, including Australia (Ogburn 2011), New Zealand (Handley and Bergquist 1997), Chile (Moreno et al 2006), British Columbia and New Brunswick (Clements et al. 2017; Shinn et al. 2015), Hawaii (Eldredge 1994; Bailey-Brock and Ringwood 1982; Bailey-Brock 1990), and the East and Gulf coasts of the United States (Lafferty and Kuris 1996; Lunz 1941; Loosanoff and Engle 1943; Brown 2012).
-P. websteri is common to many shellfish aquaculture regions (Simon and Sato-Okoshi 2015), with a broad host range, including seven oyster, one mussel, and three scallops species (Simon and Sato-Okoshi 2015).
-No native, shell-boring Polydora species have been described from Washington State.
-Although P. websteri was observed in British Columbia in 1989 (Bower et al. 1992), Puget Sound’s Salish Sea neighbor, Washington State had no record in the published literature of any non-native shell-boring species until 2017 (Martinelli et al, in review; Lie 1968).
-In the 2017 report, Polydora prevalence was as high as 53% in one embayment of South Puget Sound (Martinelli et al. in review).
-The worm’s invasion history and basin-wide infestation rates are unknown, but given Polydora’s negative impacts on shellfish aquaculture in other regions, its presence in Puget Sound warrants further investigation and stakeholder awareness.
+P. websteri is common to many other shellfish aquaculture regions (Simon and Sato-Okoshi 2015), with a broad host range, including seven oyster, one mussel, and three scallops species (Simon and Sato-Okoshi 2015).
+Polydora spp. are colloquially known as mud worms, or mud blister worms, and have a long history of reducing shellfish aquaculture production and value in regions such as Australia (Ogburn 2011), New Zealand (Handley and Bergquist 1997), Chile (Moreno et al. 2006; Riascos et al. 2008), Hawaii (Eldredge 1994; Bailey-Brock and Ringwood 1982; Bailey-Brock 1990), the East and Gulf coasts of the United States (Lafferty and Kuris 1996; Lunz 1941; Loosanoff and Engle 1943; Brown 2012), New Brunswick, and British Columbia (Clements et al. 2017; Shinn et al. 2015).
+Despite previous observations of P. websteri in nearby regions such as British Columbia in 1989 (Bower et al. 1992), neither benthic surveys or shellfish growers have historically identified shell-boring mud worms in Washington State.
+The worm’s invasion history and basin-wide infestation rates are unknown, however the 2017 study reports that Polydora prevalence was as high as 53% in one embayment of South Puget Sound (Martinelli et al. in review) and suggests that infestation rates may have recently increased to noticeable levels.

+Given Polydora’s negative impacts on shellfish aquaculture in other regions, its presence in Puget Sound warrants a region-focused review to inform further investigation and stakeholder awareness.
 Here, we explore Polydora spp. as a potential risk to Washington State aquaculture.
-We summarize Polydora’s pathology and life history, discuss its history as a pest species, translocation in other regions, recent discovery in Washington Stage, and finally then propose measures that stakeholders could take to mitigate the risks of Polydora spp. to shellfish aquaculture.
+We summarize Polydora pathology and life history, review the recent discovery in Washington State, then discuss its history as a pest species, translocation in other regions, and finally propose measures that stakeholders could take to mitigate the risks of Polydora spp. to Washington State shellfish aquaculture given existing regulations.